Greek Food Guide – What To Eat In Greece

 One of the favorite dishes in Greece is this slow-cooked meat (usually lamb or even goat) wrapped inside a layer of baking paper and cooked for hours, if possible, inside a wooden oven to produce a very tender dish.

 This dish is typically very flavourful and heavily seasoned with onions, fresh oregano, thyme, and garlic.
-Inside the same pan, many people like to add potatoes or other vegetables that cook together and then are all served together.
+In the same pan, many people like to add potatoes or other vegetables that cook together and are all served together.

-The meat is usually marinated overnight before cooking, so the meat will be easy to tear apart even without needing a knife, and it will eventually melt in your mouth.
+The meat is usually marinated overnight before cooking, so it will be easy to tear apart even without needing a knife, eventually melting in your mouth.

 Although not as well known as other dishes in this list, Kleftiko is one of Greece’s most delicious things you should taste during your next trip to Greece!